gemc/docs/webPage/source/index.rst

 gemc makes easy things trivial and hard things possible.

-Users can build and run complex setups with no C++ or geant4 knowledge.
+Users can build and run complex setups without c++ or geant4 knowledge.
 See for example :ref:`how to build a TOF with few lines of code <simplePaddleExample>`.

-The geometry and sensitivity is application independent.
-Users can load detectors using a combination several available factories:
+Users can load experiments can be loaded  using a combination of several available factories:

  - MYSQL
  - TEXT